The multiple holomorph of centerless groups: Introduction

 which were found using \textsc{Magma} \cite{magma}.
 The present author \cite[Section 4]{Tsang ADM} also described a method to construct groups of the form

-where $A$ is abelian of finite exponent not divisible by $p$, such that $T(G)$ has order divisible by $p$.
-For the argument to work, a necessary condition is that $p^{n-1} + p^n\bZ$ acts trivially on $A$.
-One finds that all of these examples $G$ have non-trivial center and are solvable groups.
+where $A$ is an abelian group of finite exponent coprime to $p$, such that $T(G)$ has an element of order $p$.
+For the argument to work, one needs $p^{n-1} + p^n\bZ$ to act trivially on $A$.
+One then finds that all of these counterexamples $G$ have non-trivial center and are solvable groups.

-Most of the groups $G$ considered in the literature are finite, in which case of course $T(G)$ is finite.
+In the study of $T(G)$, most of the groups $G$ considered are finite, in which case of course $T(G)$ is also finite.
 But for infinite groups $G$, the author does not know whether $T(G)$ has to be finite or not.
-Let us say that a group is \emph{elementary $2$-abelian} if all of its elements have order dividing $2$, in which case the group is automatically abelian.
-Based on what is known so far, it seems reasonable to make the following conjectures.
+To take the infinite case into account, instead of elementary $2$-abelian, we therefore ask whether $T(G)$ has exponent at most $2$.
+In view of the known results so far, it seems reasonable to make the following conjectures.